 Safety Tips:

-- Be sure all wires and parts are connected properly and with no loose wires
+- Make sure all wires and parts are connected properly and that no wires are loose.

-- Be careful this circuit uses high voltage of about 220V which can be dangerous.
+- Also, use safety items such as gloves and goggles while working and be careful, because this circuit uses a high voltage of about 220V, which can be dangerous.

 Note: